 There are two main categories of compensation, called economic or non-economic damages.
 Economic damages are financial losses that people usually associate with vehicle accidents.
 These can include:

 - Vehicle damages

 Non-economic damages are losses that are harder to calculate but can still be awarded, usually in more tragic cases.
 These can include:

 - Loss of enjoyment of life

-Calculating economic damages can be complicated, like whether a particular bill can be repaid; non-economic damages can be harder to prove so being supported by an experienced truck accident law firm will be beneficial.
-Lawyers at the Zinda Law firm are knowledgeable of case rules and they are adept at presenting legal arguments to explain why someone in a specific situation deserves non-economic damages.
+Calculating economic damages can be complicated, like whether a particular bill can be repaid.
+Non-economic damages can be harder to prove so being supported by an experienced truck accident law firm will be beneficial.
+Zinda Law Group’s truck accident lawyers are ready to work on your case and fight for the damages you may deserve.

 Not Completely at Fault, But Not Completely Innocent

 If you are partially responsible for an accident, that does not stop you from filing a claim for or receiving compensation.
 Most states use the 51/49 rule, which means that if you were 50 percent or less responsible for causing the accident, then you can collect at least part of your damages.
 Even if the police report indicates that you were at fault, a more focused look into the report may reveal holes in the information and can weaken that conclusion.